-When committing to provide service to Low Income pet owners, the applicant must state what their criteria will be for the service and how they will verify that the criteria are met.
-The Means Test is made up of 2 parts: I-what are the requirements that must be met by the pet owner, and 2- how the applicant will verify those requirements, should they be funded.
-If funded the Means Test will become part of the application you develop for your S/N clients if your proposed project gets funded.
+When committing to provide service to low income pet owners, the applicant must state what their criteria will be for the service and how they will verify that the criteria are met.
+The Means Test is made up of 2 parts: I- what are the requirements that must be met by the pet owner, and 2- how the applicant will verify those requirements, should they be funded.
+If funded the Means Test will become part of the application you develop for your clients if your proposed project gets funded.

-HERE ARE 3 APPROACHES TO VERIFYING THAT THE FINANCIAL PART OF THE MEANS CRITERIA IS MET
+HERE ARE THREE APPROACHES TO VERIFYING THAT THE FINANCIAL PART OF THE MEANS CRITERIA IS MET

-By proof receiving government assistance:
+By proof of receiving government assistance:

-Eligibility may be determined if an applicant is receiving assistance, such a WIC and therefore by meeting their standards, have met those of this program.
-Pet owners may provide proof of assistance such as a WIC card, food stamps card, proof of unemployment benefits, or other government assistance.
+Eligibility may be determined if an applicant is receiving government assistance, and therefore by meeting their standards, have met those of this program.
+Pet owners may provide proof of assistance such as a WIC card, food stamp card, proof of unemployment benefits, or other government assistance.